bluesillybeard/Pinc2/readme.md

 This is the second iteration of a project called Pinc.

-Pinc aims to build a new-age window / graphics toolkit for game and application development, with a focus on cross-compilation, dependency minimalization, and ease of integration.
+Pinc aims to build a new-age window / graphics toolkit for game and application development, with a focus on cross-compilation, dependency minimization, and ease of integration.

 Pinc is written entirely in C, making it (theoretically) portable to any system with a C compiler.
-Pinc currently uses cmake, however its design hopefulyl makes it simple to port to other build systems.
+Pinc currently uses cmake, however its design hopefully makes it simple to port to other build systems.
 See [build.md](build.md) for how the build system is configured.

 ## Pinc goals

-- Language agnostic - the API should avoid things that are dificult to port to other languages
+- Language agnostic - the API should avoid things that are difficult to port to other languages
     - The header is written in plain C, so any language with C FFI can be used
     - The external API only uses `int`, `char`, `void`, and basic pointers to arrays (`char*` and `len` for strings, `int*` and `len` for element arrays, etc)

 - ZERO compile-time dependencies other than a functional C compiler / linker
     - Required headers are included in this repository.
-Their licence is marked at the top.
+Their license is marked at the top.
-    - The only exception is the windows.h header, as it appears to be copyrighted.
-In the future, a windows.h replacement may be used instead.
+    - proprietary headers are rebuilt with the minimal types and functions required (ex: windows.h).
-    - all required shared libraries are loaded at runtime
+    - all required shared libraries are loaded at runtime, unless they are guaranteed to exist as-is for the target platform without development libraries installed
+        - example: the windows API can be linked normally, although it remains to be seen if import libraries will be strictly needed.
     - libc is still required on unix systems (linux, macos, bsd, etc) because doing unix development without libc is literal hell
+        - musl will be supported eventually, but for now dlopen is a required function which musl does not implement due to technical constraints.
+        - Note: pinc does not need the PLT or related tables updated with the symbols from loaded objects, as it loads them into its own proc tables.
+So pinc support for unix without libc is absolutely possible, but would require a complete ELF loader outside of libc.

 - Easy to use
-    - comparable to something like SDK or SFML
+    - comparable to something like SDL or SFML
     - Admittedly the API is a bit verbose

 - Flexible
     - Bring your own build system (we just use cmake for convenience)
+        - unity build with a single compiler command is an option
     - determines the API to use at runtime, reducing the number of required compile targets
-        - Note: we do not yet support cosmopilitan C, although it is a potential consideration
+        - Note: we do not yet support cosmopolitan C, although it is a potential consideration

 ## Other things
 - Pinc does not take hold of the entry point
 - Pinc does not provide a main loop

+## This library is barely even started.
+Here's what's left to do:
+- (DONE) figure out stdint.h and stdbool.h situation
+    - stdint.h is part of C99 and is guaranteed to exist for pretty much any compiler / build system imaginable
+    - Note that some niche C compilers do not implement stdint nicely due to various reasons.
+For all desktop and modern console platforms, this is not an issue.
+Pinc will not support embedded platforms (at least not any time soon).
+Vintage platforms are also problematic, but for now Pinc does not intend on supporting most of those.
+    - VERDICT: use stdint.h and stdbool.h in spares.
+It can be easily refactored later anyway.
+- (DONE) finish the pinc header (just the base header)
+- (DONE) finish the pinc opengl header
+    - the graphics api will come later!
+- set up common macros
+    - asserts and user error reporting
+        - The Zig implementation just has "unreachable" everywhere, which is unacceptable from a UX point of view.
+    - errors and calling the error callback easily
+    - Are macros for zig-like error types possible?
+- set up libc wrappers
+    - memory allocation
+    - string printing
+    - unicode conversions (which libc absolutely sucks crap at anyway so yeah)
+- set up interfaces for window and graphics backends
+- set up other fundamental components
+    - arrays and slices (will require heavy macro use but whatever)
+    - build system and settings documentation
+        - the build system itself must remain as minimal as possible.
+IE: The C code should do as much as possible to make adding new build systems simpler.
+- Would it be worth setting up header injection?
+    - this is where pinc includes a user-defined header as part of its compilation process, rather than having a million separate defines that need to be managed.
+    - SDL does something like this actually, but only for new platforms and not on a project-per-project basis.
+- implement SDL2 backend
+- implement OpenGL 2.1 backend
+- finish pinc graphics header
+    - Just base it off the original one.
+- implement pinc's graphics api
+- Celebrate! we've made it back to where we left off in the original Zig version of Pinc.

 ## Implemented windowing backends
 - SDL2